April Fools' Day: Spanish-speaking countries

-In many Spanish-speaking countries (and the Philippines), "Día de los Santos Inocentes" (Holy Innocents Day) is a festivity which is very similar to April Fools' Day, but it is celebrated in late December (27, 28 or 29 depending on the location).
+In many Spanish-speaking countries (and the Philippines), "Día de los Santos Inocentes" (Holy Innocents Day) is a festivity that is very similar to April Fools' Day, but is celebrated in late December (27, 28 or 29 December depending on the location).
+Despite this, in Galicia April Fools' Day is also traditional, as accounted by Ramón Otero Pedrayo, as "Día dos enganos", and the tradition is embedded in a traditional saying about this day being the day when donkeys go where they must not go.

 Turkey

 Turkey also has a custom of April Fools' pranks.
-Pranks and jokes are usually verbal and are revealed by shouting "Bir Nisan!"
-(April 1st!).
+Pranks and jokes are usually verbal and are revealed by shouting "Bir Nisan! / Nisan Bir!"
+(1 April!).